willparker123/multimodal-cardiography-learning/README.md

 $ python main.py    [runs model training and evaluation with all defaults]
 ```

+The Pytorch DataLoaders and Datasets are in the 'models' folder - the ECG CRNN-Transformer model used in the paper for training is inside 'models/trainer_transformer.py' and 'models/trainer_mmecgpcgvitnet.py' is the unfinished MM model.
+The default log/checkpoint path is in 'logs' and the default log filename is "log.txt".

 ## Avobjects - LWT-Net on ECG Video [INCOMPLETE]